Meet Our Team!

 Hatha flow, Yin yoga and Bikram yoga teacher

 I took my first yoga class around 16 years ago and instantly recognized the benefits of this practice, both physical and mental.
-I’ve worked as fitness professional for nearly two decades, I’ve coached and trained in a variety of fitness disciplines including triathlon training and personal training.
+I’ve worked as a fitness professional for nearly two decades, I’ve coached and trained in a variety of fitness disciplines including triathlon training and personal training.
 I took my first Vinyasa training 13 years ago and have since become certified as a Bikram yoga teacher and Yin yoga teacher.
 I feel deeply fortunate to be able to share this yoga with others and to be part of such a great community of teachers and students!

 Bikram yoga teacher